JoacimWall/Visual-studio-multilingual-extension/README.md

 ## Converting from windows multilangual toolkit
 if you have used the windows multilangual toolkit before you can use this.
-The first time you sync the master file with the target files (AppResources.fr-FR.resx) all existings rows in the target file will get status "Final". there is a windows version of this extension so you can work i on project where user are on both mac and windows.
+The first time you sync the master file with the target files (AppResources.fr-FR.resx) all existings rows in the target file will get status "Final".
+There is a Windows version of this extension also so you can work i projects where user are on both Mac and Windows.